SPD left sets conditions for German coalition after vote rout

-BERLIN (Reuters) - Responding to a disastrous election night, leftists in Germany’s Social Democrats (SPD) demanded a new, assertive approach in their coalition with Chancellor Angela Merkel’s conservatives and signaled it might soon be time to break free.
+BERLIN, May 27 (Reuters) - Responding to a disastrous election night, leftists in Germany’s Social Democrats (SPD) demanded a new, assertive approach in their coalition with Chancellor Angela Merkel’s conservatives and signalled it might soon be time to break free.

 The SPD suffered a double humiliation on Sunday.
 Defeated in a regional vote in the northern state of Bremen for the first time in 73 years, they also saw their share of the vote slide more than 11 points to 15.8% in EU parliamentary elections, losing out to the Greens.